Protect your privacy, rights and freedoms

 And now what we've got?

-* The members of Australian government who came up with this policy, no doubt to for the benefit of their mates in the insurance industry, either have lucrative jobs or are comfortable retired.
+* The members of Australian government who came up with this policy now either have lucrative jobs or are comfortable retired.

 * Medibank made billions.